Immutable data architecture means that data, once written, cannot be changed. If data cannot be changed, then it cannot be encrypted by ransomware.

-What is ransomware, and
+What is ransomware, and what does it do?

 Ransomware is a type of malware or software code that is designed to block access to your data, typically by encrypting that data so your files are unable to be opened or accessed in any way.
 Some variants change file extensions, while others simply encrypt files.